Written by Zachary Rowbottom, UWA second year Population Health major.

+A Population Health field trip to Pokhara, Nepal.
 A trip of 7488km, anticipation, vast unknowns and great excitement, several months in the making.
 Students from The University of Western Australia along with two lecturers, Professor Jane Heyworth, and Dr Julie Saunders, travelled to Nepal with the intention to assess the impact of an Open Defecation Free Program in Pokhara-Lekhnath, a beautiful city of Kaski District.
 However, what we received was much more: valuable international health education from both Nepali students and leading professionals, real life exposure to issues regarding sanitation and hygiene in a developing country, and lifelong friendships.

 From the onset of this journey, it was apparent this would be a life changing experience.
 Nepal holds landscape like no other we’d seen before.
 Imagine real life Jurassic Park: jungle, hills, lakes.
 However, past this beauty lay a troublesome landscape for living and health practices.It quickly became obvious to us that things we took for granted in Perth were not as easily performed here.
 Water is a resource we’d never thought twice about, but in rural Nepal; how do you get clean, sufficient water to the top of a hill, with no road?
 And if there was a road, it was too dangerous to travel on due to the monsoon season causing frequent landslides!